Serjan Repaj

-Serjan Repaj (born 5 September 2000) is an Albanian footballer who plays as a centre back for Vllaznia Shkodër in the Kategoria Superiore.
+Serjan Repaj (born 5 September 2000) is an Albanian footballer who plays as a centre back for Vora in the Kategoria Superiore.

 Career

 Vllaznia

 In 2018, following several years in the club's youth academy, Repaj signed a senior contract with the club.
 He made his competitive debut for the club on 2 October 2019, playing the entirety of a 2-0 Cup victory over Burreli.
 Repaj made his Albanian Superliga debut later that season, coming on as a 71st-minute substitute for Arsid Kruja in a 5–2 away defeat to Laçi.